About us

 Key areas of our Software Engineering research include:

-• Software Design: Exploring new approaches to designing and structuring large, complex software systems.
+- Software Design: Exploring new approaches to designing and structuring large, complex software systems.
 We work with a variety of design approaches, including model-based approaches, to improve the design of systems.
-We have particular expertise in the design of IOT systems.
+We have particular expertise in the design of IoT systems and the design and implementation of Agentic and multiagent systems.

-• Software Development Approaches: Investigating and improving the methods and tools used to develop software.
-We are particularly interested in approaches to ensure effective code is produced and have extensive experience in developing tool to analyse code to identify potentially problematic code.
+- Software Development Approaches: Investigating and improving the methods and tools used to develop software.
+We are particularly interested in approaches to ensure effective code is produced and have extensive experience in developing tools to analyse code to identify potentially problematic code.